tobias-sava/computer-science-notebook/README.md

 ChatGPT / Claude AI
 - Note: I've been learning so much more since I have started putting thought into the way I create prompts.

+Personal notes:

+- 01/01/2025 - I am super excited to dive deeper into CS.
+The feeling of actively learning and understanding is incomparable.